-(q) Accounting standards issued not yet adopted during the year
+(q) Accounting standards adopted during the year

 On May 14, 2020, the International Accounting Standard Board (IASB) published a narrow scope amendment to IAS 16 Property, Plant and Equipment - Proceeds before Intended Use.
 The amendment prohibits deducting from the cost of property, plant and equipment amounts received from selling items produced while preparing the asset for its intended use.
-Instead, amounts received will be recognized as sales proceeds and the related costs in profit or loss.
-The effective date is for annual periods beginning on or after January 1, 2022.
-The Company is currently assessing the effects of this amendment on our consolidated financial statements.
-The Company expects this amendment to have a material effect related to the allocation of costs between stockpile inventory and deferred development costs during the development phase of our Terronera mine, with no anticipated impact on earnings in 2022.
+Instead, amounts received will be recognized as sales proceeds and the related costs in earnings (loss).
+The Company has adopted the narrow scope amendments to IAS 16 in its financial statements for the annual period beginning on January 1, 2022.
+The adoption did not result in a change in carrying value of property, plant and equipment at December 31, 2022 or December 31, 2021 nor in change in sales proceeds or related cost of sales for the years ended December 31, 2022 or December 31, 2021.